zilhak/sts-mods/ascension-100/docs/ASCENSION_ENG.md

 **Effect**: Bosses enhanced by act.

 **Details**:
-- Act 1 bosses have 5% HP increase and +2 damage increase
+- Act 1 bosses have 5% HP increase and +1 damage increase (Guardian excluded)
 - Act 2 bosses have 10% HP increase and +3 damage increase
 - Act 3 bosses have 15% HP increase and +6 damage increase